hschellman/computing-basics/_extras/ComputerSetup.md

 See the information about [Windows]({{ site.baseurl }}/Windows.html) terminal connections.

-To do Linux locally, many people like to run an instance of [Windows SubSystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).
+- To do Linux locally, many people like to run an instance of [Windows SubSystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about).
 But it is non-trivial to set up.

+- Alternatively, if you have access to a remote linux system through your institution you can use the Windows terminal/X-windows connections described in [Windows]({{ site.baseurl }}/Windows.html) to connect to that system and work there.

 > # Note
 > You should now be ready to go for the ({{ site.baseurl }}/setup.html)